Variable-geometry turbocharger: History

 The Peugeot 405 T16, launched in 1992, used a Garrett VAT25 variable-geometry turbocharger on its 2.0-litre 16-valve engine.

-The 2007 Porsche 911 Turbo has twin variable-geometry turbochargers on its 3.6-litre horizontally opposed six-cylinder gasoline engine.
+The 2007 Porsche 911 Turbo had twin variable-geometry turbochargers on its 3.6-litre horizontally opposed six-cylinder gasoline engine.

-In 2007, Acura introduced the RDX with Variable Geometry Turbocharger following a (VFT) design.
+In 2007, Acura introduced the RDX with variable geometry turbocharger following a (VFT) design.

 The 2015 Koenigsegg One:1 uses twin variable-geometry turbochargers on its 5.0-litre V8 engine, allowing it to produce 1361 horsepower.

 Common designs

-The most common implementations of VGTs are Variable-Nozzle Turbines (VNT), Sliding Wall Turbines, and Variable Flow Turbines (VFT).
+The most common implementations of VGTs are variable-nozzle turbines (VNT), sliding wall turbines, and variable flow turbines (VFT).

-Variable-Nozzle Turbines are common in light-duty engines (passenger cars, race cars, and light commercial vehicles).
+Variable-nozzle turbines are common in light-duty engines (passenger cars, race cars, and light commercial vehicles).
 The turbine's vanes rotate in unison, relative to its hub, to vary its pitch and cross-sectional area.
 VNTs offer higher flow rates and higher peak efficiency compared to other variable geometry designs.

-Sliding Wall Turbines are commonly found in heavy-duty engines.
+Sliding wall turbines are commonly found in heavy-duty engines.
 The vanes do not rotate, but instead, their effective width is changed.
 This is usually done by moving the turbine along its axis, partially retracting the vanes within the housing.
 Alternatively, a partition within the housing may slide back and forth.
 The area between the edges of the vanes changes, leading to a variable-aspect-ratio system with fewer moving parts.

-Variable Flow Turbines are another simplified version of a VGT when compared to a VNT.
+Variable flow turbines are another simplified version of a VGT when compared to a VNT.
 This design uses a two-volute turbine housing with a blend gate located in the neck.
 The gate can vary the flow between the scrolls to average the optimal A/R ratio.
 In low flow conditions exhaust gas is routed through the primary volute and under peak flow it is directed through both the primary and secondary.
 This design has a lower flow rate compared to VNT types so a wastegate may be incorporated with this design.

 VGTs may be controlled by a membrane vacuum actuator, electric servo, 3-phase electric actuation, hydraulic actuator, or pneumatic actuator using air brake pressure.

 Unlike fixed-geometry turbines, VGTs do not require a wastegate.
 Although VGTs do not require a wastegate, some applications requiring a high mass air flow ratio will benefit from an additional wastegate most commonly found in high performance spark ignition engines.
 This is in contrast to diesel engines.